-Something buzzes on the table and you get a message on your phone.
+Consider this, something buzzes on the table and you get a message on your phone.
 Do you instantly drop everything and rush to see who it is?
 You are offered a new job with the competitor.
-Do you instantly get excited and see yourself signing on the dotted line?
-Sounds familiar, doesn't it?
-It's easy to get distracted and flattered by attention shown to us.
+Do you get excited and see yourself signing on the dotted line just because somebody wants you?
+Sounds familiar, doesn’t it?
+It’s easy to get distracted and flattered by attention shown to us.

-How to ensure decisions are based on our own goals?
+How to ensure you create a manifestive lifestyle and make decisions based on our own goals?

 When my kids started school I was instantly distracted by the activities all mothers were supposed to be doing at the school and with each other.
 There were cake mornings, PTA evenings and parents pub evenings.
 I felt I had to take part.
 But very soon I realised I had to pull myself out.
-Just because I'm a published cookbook author didn't make me comfortable baking cakes for the school fair.
-It's just not how I've been wired.
+I just wasn’t me excited baking cakes for the school fair.
+It’s just not how I’ve been wired.

-It's very easy to get distracted by daily demands of other people.
-It often comes in a form of flattering - "ah you are so good at this" - or guilt "how can you say no!".
-When we don't do what other people expect of us we sometimes end up hurting them and that feels bad.
-But unfortunately you can't keep pleasing everyone if you want to live an authentic life.
+It’s very easy to get distracted by daily demands of other people.
+These often come in a form of flattering – “ah you are so good at this” – or guilt “how can you say no you should do your part!“.
+When we don’t do what other people expect of us to do we sometimes end up hurting them and that feels bad.
+But unfortunately you can’t keep pleasing everyone if you want to live an authentic life.

 Distractions come also in the form of obstacles and failure.
 When we hit a snag and the world says ‘no’, we may give up our dreams and react to the negativity around us.